About Pre-Camp Programs

 School’s out and it’s time to unwind!
-Ease into summer: Summer Sprouts adjust to life at camp, Outdoor Explorers build friendships as they swim and play games, Trailbreakers warm up hiking muscles, and Summer Send’ers knock the dust off bikes.
+One-week programs help kids ease into summer (and fill that gap week between school and camp).
+Summer Sprouts adjust to life at camp, Outdoor Explorers build friendships as they swim and play games, Trailbreakers warm up hiking muscles, and Summer Send’ers knock the dust off bikes.

 Pre-Camp Highlights